micabytes/mica-ink/README.md

 Currently, this reimplements Part 1 to Part 3 of the [Ink documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md), with the following omissions (that I know of - other things may be missing that I've simply forgotten to get implemented):

-- Conditions on choices (as well as the choice text) cannot be multi-line.
+- Conditions on choices (as well as the choice header) cannot be multi-line.
 - evaluation of conditions has some limitations (not only supported as a function, evaluation of 'and' and 'or' is space sensitive).
 - Multi-line comments are not implemented.
 - CHOICE_COUNT and TURNS_SINCE are not implemented (essentially functions, and those haven't been implemented yet).
 - Doesn't parse check for -> END yet (i.e., quite happy to have knots and threads ending in nothing).
 - Have not tested "Advanced: Gathers directly after an option"
-- No temporary variables at this point (parameters exist, though).
+- No temporary values at this point (parameters exist, though).
 - No pass by reference parameters.
 - No constants.
 - No extern functions.